 Make systems for these frequently used areas.

-After you clear a frequently used area, make a system that will help you keep it organized.
+After you clear a frequently used area, create a system to help you keep it organized.
 Here are some examples: Add a table with a bin for mail.
 Add baskets to the stairs for small items that go upstairs or downstairs.
-Hang a key ring holder for all the frequently used keys.
+Hang a key (affiliate) ring holder for all the frequently used keys.
 Below are some other posts that will help you make systems for other frequently used areas.

 HOW TO USE CATCH-ALL BINS IN ORGANIZING